Local cohomology for Gorenstein homologically smooth DG algebras: introduction

-Note that we add compact condition on the DG module.
-Using the duality formula of the theorem above, we give characterizations of Gorensteinness for Noetherian homologically smooth connected cochain DG algebras.
+Note that we add compact condition on the DG module $M$, and we define the Matlis dual of a graded $k$-vector space $V$ as Using the duality formula of the theorem above, we give characterizations of Gorensteinness for Noetherian homologically smooth connected cochain DG algebras.
 This is the following theorem (see Theorem \ref{smoothgoren}). \\ \begin{bfseries} Theorem \ B. \end{bfseries} Let $\mathcal{A}$ be a Noetherian homologically smooth connected cochain DG algebra.
 Then $\mathcal{A}$ is Gorenstein if and only if $R\Gamma_{\frak{m}}(\mathcal{A})\cong \mathcal{A}'\otimes_{\mathcal{A}} L$ in $\mathscr{D}(\mathcal{A}^e)$, where $L$ is an invertible DG bi-module over $\mathcal{A}$.

 Applying the characterization of Gorensteinness for Noetherian homologically smooth connected cochain DG algebras in the theorem above, we give a proof of the following interesting theorem (see Theorem \ref{biduality}). \\ \begin{bfseries} Theorem \ C. \end{bfseries} Assume that $\mathcal{A}$ is a Noetherian homologically smooth and Gorenstein connected cochain DG algebra.
 Then for any $M\in \mathscr{D}^c(\mathcal{A})$, $R\Gamma_{\frak{m}}(M)'$ is a compact DG $\mathcal{A}\!^{op}$-module.
 And there is a pair of contravariant equivalences of categories,